Abstraction-Refinement Based Optimal Control with Regular Objectives: Introduction

-The rest of this paper is organized as follows: Useful mathematical notations and definitions are presented in Section \ref{sec:preliminaries}.
-Weighted transition system and its relevant concepts are defined in Section \ref{sec:wts}, and the preorders for optimal control are explained in Section \ref{sec:pre}.
-Section \ref{sec:ar} develops the abstraction and refinement of a weighted transition system.
-The problem formulation of optimal control of piecewise linear systems, the refinement procedure ($\optcar$) and the cost analysis are presented in Section \ref{sec:pwa}.
-Section \ref{sec:fts} describes the value iteration scheme for computing an optimal strategy for a finite transition system.
-Implementation of $\optcar$ is presented in Section \ref{sec:example}.
+The rest of this paper is organized as follows: Section \ref{sec:preliminaries} presents useful mathematical notations and definitions.
+Section \ref{sec:wts} defines the weighted transition system and its relevant concepts, and Section \ref{sec:pre} explains the preorders for optimal control.
+The abstraction and refinement of a weighted transition system is developed in Section \ref{sec:ar}.
+Section \ref{sec:pwa} presents the problem formulation for optimal control of piecewise linear systems, the refinement procedure ($\optcar$) and the cost analysis.
+The value iteration scheme for computing an optimal strategy for a finite transition system is described in Section \ref{sec:fts}.
+Section \ref{sec:example} presents the implementation of $\optcar$ using two examples.
 Lastly, Section \ref{sec:conclusion} summarizes the paper and states future directions of this work.
-Some proofs are provided in the Appendix at the end of this paper.
+Some proofs are provided in the Appendix at the end of this paper for ease of reading.